Robert Down Elementary School Counseling Website

 Dear Robert Down Families,

-During this ever changing climate we are now living in due to the coronavirus, I am providing services for students and families by utilizing Google & Zoom online platforms.
+Welcome to the 2020/21 school year.
+Covid-19 has changed much in our lives.
+I hope this newsletter provides helpful information during this difficult time.
+I am providing services for students and families by utilizing our Google online platform and posting information for students in my Google Classroom.
 You can schedule an online session with me through this link:

 I work at both Robert Down and Pacific Grove Middle Schools.
-Please email if you have questions about the school counseling program.
-All correspondence is made through email and the above online calendar until May 4, 2020.
+Please email if you have questions about the school counseling program or set up an appointment through my online calendar.

 Sonda Frudden, School Counselor